sap-tutorials/sap-build-apps/tutorials/codejam-07-connect-app-process/codejam-07-connect-app-process.md

 author_profile: https://github.com/thecodester
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform,software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
+tags: [ tutorial>beginner, software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
 primary_tag: software-product>sap-build
 ---

-# Trigger Process from Your App
+# 7 - Trigger Process from Your App
 <!-- description --> Enable your app to call the SAP Build Process Automation API in order to trigger your process, as part of the SAP Build CodeJam.